Francis-Mwaniki/Backend-challenge/README.md

 Contributions are welcome!
 If you find any issues or have suggestions for improvements, please open an issue or submit a pull request.

+## License
+The project is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).